|

 By way of introduction, it is mentioned

-that the signs relating to additions to inventories (as a mean time value) are
+that the signs relating to additions to inventories (as a mean time value)

-time value).
+mean time value).
 Against this background the additions to the individual

 inventories will for principal planning purposes have the same signs.
 The

-inventories only serve as "standby stores" in case of emergancy
+inventories only serve as "standby stores" in case of emergancy events"

 Q'i(t) > 0